Granite: Natural Stone That Leaves A Lasting Impression

 3cm granite (approx 1-3/16” thick) weighs between 21 and 24 lbs per square foot.
 2cm granite (approx ¾” thick) weighs about 15 lbs per square foot.
 By contrast, 2cm marble weighs approximately 13.5 lbs per square foot.
 While these stones are heavy, granite can be supported easily by standard floor and cabinet systems.

 Granite has been used for thousands of years in both interior and exterior applications.
 It has been used in both rough-cut and polished forms in building exteriors, bridges, paving, monuments, and other exterior applications.
-Indoors, polished granite is used in countertops, tile floors, stair treads, and many other decorative applications.
+Indoors, polished granite is used in countertops, floors, stair treads, and many other decorative applications.

 In the late 1980s, granite could generally only be found in the homes of the rich and famous.
 It was still out of reach for the budgets of the average homeowner.
 However, during the early 1990s, technology developed to mine granite out of the ground more effectively, and high-end granite countertops started to become a mainstay in middle-class homes.
 The advancement of transportation services has now made it possible to import extraordinary looking granites from around the world at an affordable price.
 This has forever changed the interior design industry.